2023 Best Value Clinical/Medical Laboratory Science Bachelor's Degree Schools

 On top of its placing in our value ranking, UW - La Crosse also did well on our Best Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
 It’s in the top 10% of all schools reviewed in this analysis.

-Grand Canyon University came in at #20 in this year’s edition of the Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools ranking.
-Grand Canyon University is a very large private for-profit school located in the city of Phoenix.
+Grand Canyon University ranked #20 on this year’s Best Value Clinical/Medical Laboratory Science Bachelor’s Degree Schools list.
+Grand Canyon University is a fairly large private for-profit school located in the large city of Phoenix.

-Grand Canyon University undergraduate students pay an average of $17,189 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Grand Canyon University are $17,189 per year.
 Clinical Laboratory Science majors at Grand Canyon University take out an average of $37,056 in student loans while working on their Bachelor's Degree.

 Out-of-state tuition fees for undergraduate students at North Dakota State University are $14,876 per year.